Karla Gallagher, Executive Administration

 Karla is a Certified Recovery Support Worker (CRSW) and comes from a family with a history of substance use disorders.
 She is passionate about changing people’s perception of addiction and giving back to the community to promote recovery.

-Dave has been living in long-term recovery since June 16, 1990.
-He is a husband, a dad, and a son.
-After 25+ years in photography, he enrolled in college and earned an Associate of Science in Graphic Design and a Bachelor of Science in Digital Media in 2015.
-Along with his early struggles with substance misuse, Dave has overcome many serious health issues including a double transplant and heart by-pass surgery.
-As a recovery coach, he draws from these experiences to guide others toward their own path to well-being.
+Dave has been living in long-term recovery since 1990.
+He is a husband, a dad, and attributes the success of his relationships to his recovery.
+After a few decades in photography, he enrolled in college and earned a Bachelor of Science in Digital Media in 2015.
+Along with his early struggles with substance misuse, he has overcome many serious health issues.
+As a recovery coach, he draws from his experiences to help others find their own recovery path.

 Karen Collins, Center Manager – Berlin, CRSW